rummik/content/files/en-us/web/api/notificationaction/index.md

 These properties are available only on instances of the `Notification` object.

 - {{domxref("NotificationAction.action")}} {{readonlyinline}}
-  - : The name of the action, which can be used to identify the clicked action similar to [input names](/en-US/docs/Web/API/Element/name).
+  - : The name of the action, which can be used to identify the clicked action.
 - {{domxref("NotificationAction.title")}} {{readonlyinline}}
   - : The string describing the action that is displayed to the user.
 - {{domxref("NotificationAction.icon")}} {{readonlyinline}}